generalui/s3p/README.md

 # S3P - 5x to 50x faster than aws-cli

-S3P provides a radically faster way to do copy, list sync and do other bulk operations over large AWS S3 buckets.
+S3P provides a radically faster way to copy, list sync and do other bulk operations over large AWS S3 buckets.

 You can use it as a command-line tool for common operations, or you can use it as a library for nearly anything you can imagine.